Ariana Grande: Achievements

+In 2024, Grande became the first artist to have five albums with multiple songs over a billion streams on the streaming platform.
+That year, she also became the first woman with over 123 million monthly listeners on the app, achieving the highest number for a female act at the time.
+Grande is the sixth-most-followed artist and third-most-followed female artist on Spotify, with over 106 million followers; she is the fourth artist in the streaming service's history to surpass 100 million followers.
+Her 2014 single "Santa Tell Me" is the most-streamed Christmas song released in the 2010s—and third-most-streamed overall—on Spotify; the most successful holiday song released in the 21st century; and the eighth-most successful holiday song of all time.
+Grande is the third-most-subscribed female soloist on YouTube, with over 56 million subscribers.
+Eight of her music videos have surpassed over one billion views; two of them have received over two billion views on the app.

-Grande has won two Grammy Awards, one BRIT Award, nine MTV Video Music Awards, three MTV Europe Music Awards and three American Music Awards.
-She has received 34 Billboard Music Award nominations and won two in 2019, including Top Female Artist.
-Grande has won nine Nickelodeon Kids' Choice Awards, including one in 2014 for Favorite TV Actress for her performance on Sam & Cat, and three People's Choice Awards.
+Grande has won two Grammy Awards, one Brit Award, thirteen MTV Video Music Awards (the fifth-most wins among women), three MTV Europe Music Awards, and three American Music Awards.
+She has received 42 Billboard Music Award nominations and won 2 in 2019, including Top Female Artist.
+Grande has won eleven Nickelodeon Kids' Choice Awards, including one in 2014 for Favorite TV Actress for her performance on Sam & Cat, and one in 2025 for Favorite Movie Actress for her performance in Wicked.
+She has three People's Choice Awards.
 In 2014, she received the Breakthrough Artist of the Year Award from the Music Business Association and Best Newcomer at the Bambi Awards.
 She has won six iHeartRadio Music Awards and twelve Teen Choice Awards.
-She was named Billboard Women in Music's Rising Star in 2014 and Woman of the Year in 2018, the greatest pop star of 2019, with honorable mention in 2014 and 2018, and the most successful female artist to debut in the 2010s by Billboard.
+She was named Billboard Women in Music's Rising Star in 2014 and Woman of the Year in 2018, the greatest pop star of 2019, with honorable mentions in 2014 and 2018; and the most successful female artist to debut in the 2010s by Billboard.
+Grande was named as one of the ten best-selling global recording artists of 2018, 2019, and 2020 by the International Federation of the Phonographic Industry (IFPI), being the highest-ranked woman of 2018 (number eight).
+The IFPI ranked her as 2024's eleventh-best-selling recording artist globally.
+For acting, Grande has been nominated for an Academy Award, Golden Globe, Critics' Choice award, BAFTA Award, Screen Actors Guild Award, and Satellite Award.